lsst-sqre/gafaelfawr/docs/configuration.rst

 Some settings are nested, in which case the parent setting takes a dict value.
 The description of that setting will specify whether there is a fixed set of child keys for related settings, or a more general collection of key/value pairs.

-All secrets are given in the form of a file path.
+Most secrets are given in the form of a file path.
 The secret is the contents of the file.
 Any leading or trailing whitespace in the file will be removed.
 Secrets beginning or ending in whitespace are not supported.

+All top-level settings can be set via environment variables instead of using the configuration file.
+The configuration file will override environment variables, so to set a value with an environment variable, omit it from the configuration file.
+The environment variable name for a setting is the same as the setting name but in all caps and with ``GAFAELFAWR_`` prepended.

 ``realm`` (required)
     The authentication realm indicated in the ``WWW-Authenticate`` header returned as part of a 401 error when a user is not already authenticated.